Relaxing Hardware Requirements for Surface Code Circuits using Time-dynamics: Stabilizer Formalism and Detecting Regions

 We define a stabilizer flow $A \xrightarrow{g} B$ in terms of \emph{cancelling phase kickback}.
 The expression $A \xrightarrow{g} B$ is an assertion that phase kickback from $A$ before $g$ would be exactly cancelled by phase kickback from $B^{-1}$ after $g$.
 Formally:

 \begin{definition}Stabilizer flow arrow notation: \end{definition}

 This definition is shown as a circuit in \fig[a]{stabilizer_flows}.
 Of note are the following properties of stabilizer flows: \begin{itemize} \item The definition avoids using $g^{-1}$, or controlling $g$ with $q$, so that the definition can be used on irreversible operations such as measurement. \item The definition can be executed on a quantum computer, by running the prescribed series of operations to estimate the probability of measuring $|1\rangle$.
 When $A$ and $B$ are members of the Pauli group and $g$ is a stabilizer operation, such an experiment can efficiently determine whether a given stabilizer flow is correct because all expectations are either 0\%, 50\%, or 100\%. \item For a gate $g$ and a Pauli $A$, there may not exist any Pauli $B$ such that $A \xrightarrow{g} B$.
 An example of this is when $g$ is Z-basis measurement and $A$ is the $X$ Pauli.
 The measurement anticommutes with $X$, destroying any information that could be used after the measurement to cancel the phase kickback from X before the measurement.
 This type of missing stabilizer flow also arises in situations involving elided interactions with the classical world, such as dissipative reset operations. \item For a gate $g$ and a Pauli $A$, there may be multiple stabilizer flows, $A \xrightarrow{g} B$ and also $A \xrightarrow{g}C$.
 An example of this is when $g$ is the gate that prepares the system into the $|0\rangle$ state from no previously existing qubit.
 In this case no previously existing qubit is a $1$ dimensional Hilbert space, and we denote identity on this as $1$.
 Then $1 \xrightarrow{R} Z$ as well as $1 \xrightarrow{R} I$.
 This follows because after preparing $|0\rangle$, measuring $Z$ results in the $+1$ eigenstate of $Z$, while measuring $I$ always results in a $+1$ eigenstate.
-This type of gate is at the origin of different choices one can make for detector regions. \end{itemize}
+This type of gate is at the origin of different choices one can make for detector regions. \item For a gate $g$ which results in a measurement record, the Pauli phase may depend on the measurement result.
+For example measuring $Z$ with result $r$ of $0$ or $1$ results in the flow $I \xrightarrow{g} (-1)^r Z$ \end{itemize}

 In \tab{stabilizer_flows} we present a list of stabilizer flows for a large set of Clifford gates, measurements, and preparations.
 Note that for unitary gates, the stabilizer flow $A \xrightarrow{g} B$ can be directly calculated using $B = gAg^{-1}$.
 The table presents only a set of {\em generators}.
 This is because stabilizers flows form a group (for a proof of this see in \sec{stabilizer_flow_group}).
 In particular this means that if one has two stabilizer flows $A \xrightarrow{g} B$ and $C \xrightarrow{g} D$, then the stabilizer flow $AC \xrightarrow{g} DB$ is a valid stabilizer flow.